 Step 2: Use a Consistent NAP (Name, Address, and Phone Number)

-NAP is another crucial ranking factor that helps a search engine match your local business listing with local search queries.
-You just need to ensure that this information is mentioned accurately across the internet.
-If there are mix-ups in your NAP in different business mentions, that sends a bad signal that reduces your chances of getting recommended by Google.
+NAP is another crucial local search ranking factor that helps a search engine match your local business listing with local search queries.
+Ensure that this information is mentioned accurately across the internet.
+If there are mix-ups in your NAP in different business directories or mentions, that sends a wrong signal that reduces your chances of getting recommended by Google.

-Tools like Yext can help ensure your NAP remains the same whenever it pops up on the web.
+Tools like Yext can help ensure your NAP remains consistent whenever it pops up on the web.

 Step 3: Focus on Gaining Reviews

 Google also uses online reviews to determine whether it’s appropriate to recommend your local business or services to local searchers.
-The more positive reviews you can garner the more likely it is that you’ll be featured on local search results.
-Negative reviews aren’t necessarily bad news – they can help prove you’re a legitimate company, so long as there aren’t too many of them.
+The more positive reviews you garner, the more likely you’ll be featured on local search results.
+Negative reviews aren’t necessarily bad news—they can help prove you’re a legitimate company, so long as there aren’t too many.

 Google displays your reviews on your Google My Business profile.
 Google’s most trusted sources of authentic customer reviews include: